You are currently viewing Kundalini Yoga: Benefits, Techniques, Meditation & Beginner’s Guide

 Strengthens the Nervous System

 Kundalini Yoga is also perfect for building a strong and resilient nervous system.
 As a result, the body can better cope with stress and maintain optimal psychological balance.
+Just as Kundalini strengthens the nervous system through movement, certain adaptogens provide a similar biological shield.
+Read about the 7 science-backed benefits of Brahmi for a holistic approach to stress resilience.”

 A more resilient nervous system also enhances the body’s adaptability to stressors and promotes health.